Commissioner's Directive 550

 - any planned use of double bunking in cells as outlined in the section Exceptions to Cell Utilization for Two Inmates

-- when the actual percentage of the in-custody population is double-bunked at rates exceeding 20% or when double bunking is occurring in segregation or in cells smaller than five square metres, strategies to mitigate risks and plans to reduce these respective double-bunking levels
+- when the actual percentage of the in-custody population is double-bunked at rates exceeding 20% or when double bunking is occurring in cells smaller than five square metres, strategies to mitigate risks and plans to reduce these respective double-bunking levels

-- immediately report via email to the Assistant Commissioner, Correctional Operations and Programs, double bunking in segregation or in cells smaller than five square metres
+- immediately report via email to the Assistant Commissioner, Correctional Operations and Programs, double bunking in cells smaller than five square metres

 - make efforts to minimize double bunking at sites through the use of voluntary intra-regional and inter-regional transfers as well as Exchange of Service Agreements, where feasible.